yunshengtian/AutoOED/docs/source/content/about/introduction.rst

 Introduction
 ------------

-AutoOED is an Optimal Experiment Design platform powered with automated machine learning to accelerate the discovery of optimal solutions.
+AutoOED is an Optimal Experimental Design platform powered with automated machine learning to accelerate the discovery of optimal solutions.
 The platform solves multi-objective optimization problems and automatically guides the design of experiments to be evaluated.